zilongzhong/SSRN/README.md

 # Implementation of SSRN for Hyperspectral Image Classification

-This is a tensorflow and keras -based implementation of SSRNs in the [TGRS paper](http://ieeexplore.ieee.org/document/8061020/) and [IGARSS2017 paper](https://www.researchgate.net/publication/320145356_Deep_Residual_Networks_for_Hyperspectral_Image_Classification).
+This is a tensorflow and keras based implementation of SSRNs in the [TGRS paper](http://ieeexplore.ieee.org/document/8061020/) and [IGARSS2017 paper](https://www.researchgate.net/publication/320145356_Deep_Residual_Networks_for_Hyperspectral_Image_Classification).
 <br/>

 ```jason